pretix/pretix/doc/api/resources/orders.rst

 .. versionchanged:: 1.16

    The attributes ``order.last_modified`` as well as the corresponding filters to the resource have been added.
+   An endpoint for order creation has been added.

 .. _order-position-resource: